ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 #### Trace Flag: 835
 **Undocumented trace flag**<br />
 Function: SQL 9 / 10 – On 64 bit SQL Server it turns off Lock pages in memory<br />
-Link: None
+Link: None<br />
+Scope: ?

 <a id="836"></a>
 #### Trace Flag: 836
-Function: Use the max server memory option for the buffer pool<br />
+Function: Trace flag 836 causes SQL Server to size the buffer pool at startup based on the value of the max server memory option instead of based on the total physical memory.
+You can use trace flag 836 to reduce the number of buffer descriptors that are allocated at startup in 32-bit Address Windowing Extensions (AWE) mode.
+Trace flag 836 applies only to 32-bit versions of SQL Server that have the AWE allocation enabled.
+You can turn on trace flag 836 only at startup.<br />
 Link: [KB920093]<br />
 Link: https://blogs.msdn.microsoft.com/psssql/2012/12/11/how-it-works-sql-server-32-bit-paeawe-on-sql-2005-2008-and-2008-r2-not-using-as-much-ram-as-expected/<br />
+Scope: global only

 <a id="839"></a>